FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/index.rst

 Release Content
 """""""""""""""

-Once the SDK is ready to be released, a snapshot export of the SDK repository is produced, consisting of:
+Once the SDK is ready to be released, the private SDK repository is built and exported.
+This build consists of:

 -  Built Driver Station App (``FtcDriverStation-release.apk``)
 -  Built Robot Controller App (``FtcRobotController-release.apk``)